purvitrivedi/image-editing-app/README.md

           </Layer>
       </Stage>

 ## Challenges

 **Learning about image-editing**: This is a massive topic on its own and one of the tools we used (skicit-image) is typically used by researchers and microscopists.
-For this reason there was a lot of trial and error of settings, documentation reading and stack overflow help that assisted us in getting the right filters.
+For this reason, there was a lot of trial and error when creating filter settings, documentation reading and stack overflow help that assisted us in getting the right filters.

-**Image Size and quality**: This is something we had not considered during the intial plan -- and a good part of day three and four were spend on ensuring we don't compromise on the quality.
-The Gaussian filter helped reduce noice on the Tint filter, however we still haven't found the answer for Histogram filter.
+**Image Size and quality**: This is something we had not considered during the initial plan -- and a good part of day three and four were spent on ensuring we don't compromise on the quality.
+The Gaussian filter helped reduce noise on the Tint filter, however, we still haven't found the answer for Histogram filter.

 ## Wins

 **TeamWork**: George and I worked extremely well for this project.
 His experience in Python and my passion for UX helped us make a well-functioning and beautiful product.
-We organised ourselves using a trello board with ideas split between "must do, should do and can do" for Front and Back end.
+We organised ourselves using a Trello board with tasks split between "to do, in progress and done" for Front and Back end.

 **Artist Brush, Meme Filter & CSS filters**: I'm particularly happy with how well these filters turned out.
 Artist brush is extremely creative + Meme and CSS Filters give quick and fun results!

 **Styling**: I LOVE the styling for this website.
-Even though the little touches (like the filter animation on homepage) are time consuming -- It's satisfying and worth it to present a well-designed app!
+Even though the little touches (like the filter animation on the homepage) are time-consuming -- It's satisfying and worth it to present a well-designed app!

 ## Key Learnings

-* Python Fundamentals: As this was my first project using Python, I had the opportunity to really solidify my understanding in it.
+* Python Fundamentals: As this was my first project using Python, I had the opportunity to solidify my understanding of it.
 * Canvas: An extremely powerful JS tool that I had never used before.
 I look forward to playing around with it more in the future.
 * React Hooks: After making two React apps, React Hooks introduced a new way of working.
-I really enjoyed using it and will continue to use it in future projects.
+I enjoyed using it and will continue to use it in future projects.

 ## Future Improvements

-**Histogram Filter**: Our histogram filter needs work as it's quality is completely dependent on the image uploaded by the user.
+**Histogram Filter**: Our histogram filter needs work, as it's quality is completely dependent on the image uploaded by the user.

 **User Login & Profile**: The backend for this is all ready, so we could easily make an Instagram or Pinterest like profile page.